 It is not the machines that we dislike but more the ‘all too frequent’ visits to them.
 We seem to go every other day and draw out ¥20,000 (about £175).
 To add insult to injury, the smallest note that the ATM will dispense is ¥10,000 so you don’t even have anything to show for your £175.

-Also, all things considered, Japan is worth the expense and a great place to visit – it’s only expensive compared to much of Asia but is very comparable to much of Europe, for example.
+Also, all things considered, Japan is worth the expense and a great place to visit – it’s relatively expensive compared to other parts of Asia but is very comparable to much of Europe, for example.
 The ‘sights’ are not world-class (Angkor, Taj Mahal level for example) but (and I apologise in advance for the cliché remark) Japanese culture is quite unique and it is a fascinating country to explore.
-All in all Japan has been well worth the cost and very enjoyable.
+All in all, Japan has been well worth the cost and very enjoyable.